 As a global investment manager, we have an important part to play in shaping the future for all our stakeholders.
 We are committed to delivering sustainable value for our clients, and our focus on doing the right thing for them, our people, and wider society is at the heart of our culture.

 We recognise the need for consistent and reliable sustainability reporting, and are committed to delivering transparency on this, both in our own operations and for the companies that we invest in on behalf of our clients.
-We are members of both the SASB Alliance and Standards Advisory Group, and intend to align our reporting with the SASB Standards from 2021.
+We are members of both the SASB Alliance and Standards Advisory Group, and align our reporting with the SASB Standards from 2021.

 Schroder International Selection Fund is referred to as Schroder ISF throughout this website.